mcclaskey/batch_niistats/README.md

-Small set of functions that calculate statistics on a batch of 3D nifti files and return the output as a .csv file.
+Small set of functions that calculate statistics on a batch of 3D NIfTI files and return the output as a .csv file.
 Pure python code that works very quickly on all operating systems.

-Statistics (mean/standard deviation) can be calculated for all voxels in the .nii, or for only nonzero voxels.
+Statistics (mean/standard deviation) can be calculated for all voxels in the nifti, or for only nonzero voxels.
 This is the equivalent of fslstats with the -M/-S option or -m/-s option, respectively.

 # Requirements
 * python3.11+

 # Instructions

-## 1. Create a list of .nii files
+## 1. Create a list of NIfTI files
-Put together a list of your .nii files and save this list as a .csv file where the header row says `input_file` and each subsequent row contains the full path to a .nii file.
+Put together a list of your NIfTI files and save this list as a .csv file where the header row says `input_file` and each subsequent row contains the full path to a NIfTI file. `batch_niistats` can read both zipped (.nii.gz) and unzipped (.nii) NIfTI files.

 If your files are 4D files and you would like to read a volume other than the first, also include a column called `volume_0basedindex` that specifies which volume to read using 0-based indexing (e.g. use 0 to specify the first volume, 1 for the second, etc).
-0-based indexing is used in the style of python, nibabel, FSL, etc. To read multiple volumes/timepoints of a 4D .nii file, list each volume as a separate row in the input datalist.
+0-based indexing is used in the style of python, nibabel, FSL, etc. To read multiple volumes/timepoints of a 4D nifti file, list each volume as a separate row in the input datalist.

 Alternately, you can specify the volume using SPM-style syntax in the contents of the `input_file` column, as follows:
 ```